Mari0-7/MCQ-quiz/README.md

 After completing the quiz, a total score will be displayed providing a metric of how well you've done, and an option to go again.
 If you decide to go again, you'll be prompted to the questions in different order and the answers will be in a different order as well, that way you won't be able to memorise the questions' order nor their answers.

-The main implementation of the design of such website is very simple; however, I've made the logic behind the randomisation of the questions and the answers myself, as I thought it would make the website more beneficial by being prompted with the questions in a different order.
+The main implementation of the design of such website is very simple; however, I've made the logic behind the randomisation of the questions and the answers myself, as I thought it would make the website more beneficial by being prompted with the questions in a different order, and I've included multiple examples inside the code so you can try it first.

 If you wish to change or add questions and their answers, simply change the value of the questions and the answers inside the "const questions" in the JS file, and voila!